310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/epilogue.md

 {% endbubble %}

 {% bubble Chiaki %}
-Woah, wha--!?
+Woah, wha—!?
 Ooh, Nagumo!
 I didn’t even call for you, yet you came rushing over, huh!?
 You really do have what it takes to be a hero!

 What’s up, what’s wrong!?
 Did you forget something!?
 {% endbubble %}